apache/kylin/website/_docs/development/dev_env.md

 ### Launch Kylin Web Server

+Make a copy from webapp/app/WEB-INF to server/src/main/webapp/WEB-INF
+{% highlight Groff markup %}
+	cp -r  webapp/app/WEB-INF server/src/main/webapp
+{% endhighlight %}

-In your Eclipse IDE, launch `com.kylinolap.rest.DebugTomcat` with specifying VM arguments "-Dspring.profiles.active=sandbox".
+In IDE, launch `org.apache.kylin.rest.DebugTomcat`.
 (By default Kylin server will listen on 7070 port; If you want to use another port, please specify it as a parameter when run `DebugTomcat)

 Check Kylin Web available at http://localhost:7070/kylin (user:ADMIN,password:KYLIN)

+For IntelliJ IDEA users, need modify "server/kylin-server.iml" file, replace all "PROVIDED" to "COMPILE", otherwise an "java.lang.NoClassDefFoundError: org/apache/catalina/LifecycleListener" error may be thrown;